DUI Impact On Car Insurance In Pennsylvania

 If you have any questions or concerns regarding your legal obligations in Pennsylvania post-DUI, call The Law Offices of Greg Prosmushkin, P.C. to speak with one of our DUI associates.

 Though not required in Pennsylvania, greater liability coverage via S22 insurance coverage is required if you move to Pennsylvania from a state that did require it Post-DUI/DWI.
 As such, any person who is now a Pennsylvania resident and has been convicted of a DUI in the past three years while a resident of another state where this insurance was required will be required to maintain it even after moving to Pennsylvania.
 This is a special type of three-year DUI insurance coverage designed to meet the higher liability requirements as established by the state legislature.

 This coverage will provide for greater bodily injury liability limits and higher property damage coverage.
 The purpose behind this type of coverage is that an individual who has a DUI conviction is likely to be a greater threat to themselves, others, and property than the average driver is.
 A DUI-related “high risk” policy holder within Pennsylvania will be required to maintain coverage of at least:

 - Bodily injury liability / each individual: $100,000

 - Bodily injury liability / each accident: $300,000

 Between the DUI on your record and the greater liability coverage, it is likely that your insurance costs will increase drastically.
-Even if you are not required to secure the greater coverage, the DUI alone will result in your being considered "high risk" and correspondingly more expensive insurance costs.
+Even if you are not required to secure the greater coverage, the DUI alone will result in your being considered “high risk” and correspondingly more expensive insurance costs.
 The bottom line is that there is an absolute correlation between DUI conviction and significant insurance premium increases.
-Be certain that you are in compliance with Pennsylvania law regarding insurance so that you can avoid further complications as a result.
+Be sure that you are in compliance with Pennsylvania law regarding insurance, so that you can avoid further complications.